Paternity (House)

-"Paternity" is the second episode of the medical drama House, which was first broadcast on November 23, 2004.
+"Paternity" is the second episode of the medical drama House, which was first broadcast on Fox on November 23, 2004.
 A teenage boy is struck on the head in a lacrosse game and is found to have hallucinations and night terrors that are not due to concussion.

 Plot

 When a clinic patient claims to have an appointment with the diagnostic department, House is skeptical of the letter which he himself supposedly wrote to the family.
 House realizes that it was written by Cameron, but listens when he hears that one of the symptoms is night terrors.
 The patient, Dan (Scott Mechlowicz), is a 16-year-old lacrosse player who has been recently hit in the head in a game.
 House suggests that the night terrors were a result in post-traumatic stress disorder from sexual abuse and his double vision was caused by a concussion and/or eye strain.
 Then he notices Dan's foot twitch with a myoclonic jerk which normally only occurs when falling asleep.
 He immediately admits Dan and starts diagnosis with his team.

 House claims that Dan's father is not his true biological father and makes a bet with Foreman.
 None of the tests show why the night terrors occurred, but House finds a large blockage in one of Dan's brain ventricles.
 House and his team relieve the pressure, but they find that the blockage is not causing the other symptoms.